Learn more about the application process for admission online.

 Town & Country, MO 63017

-Academic Records: At the end of the online application process, you will be asked to print a transcript request form to authorize your student’s current school to send an official transcript to Westminster.
-This includes current grades, immunization records, behavior record, and standardized testing scores.
+Academic Records: On part of the online application process, you will be asked to print a transcript request form to authorize your student’s current school to send an official transcript to Westminster.
+This includes three years’ worth of grades (in addition to current grades), immunization records, behavior record, and standardized testing scores.
 If your student has been home schooled, a form will be emailed from the Admissions Office for you to complete with the courses taken and grades given.

-Pastor Letter of Reference: The application process includes a form that must be completed by a pastor or leader in your church.
-You may either print and hand-deliver the form or simply email it to your pastor.
+Pastor Letter of Reference: The application process includes a form that must be completed by a pastor or leader on staff in your church.
+Email it to your pastor.
+If you prefer to hand deliver the form, please contact the admissions office.

 Christian Faith Commitment: At least one parent must be in agreement with the statement of faith in the Westminster Christian Academy bylaws and give consent to the Christian Faith Commitment.
 All future students and parents are participants in the life of the Westminster community and are expected in the course of this participation in our school to respect our beliefs, support our mission, and comply with the applicable community standards.
 This section should be completed by a parent or guardian.